pragmatic-data/pragmatic-data-platform/integration_tests/in_out/README.md

-The integration tests follow this guideline and are organized in one base folder for each sample system, containing the system set-up, and one sub-folder each for ingestin and export, containig macros to ingest/export the individual tables.
+The integration tests follow this guideline and are organized in one base folder for each sample system, containing the system set-up, and one sub-folder each for ingestion and export, containing macros to ingest/export the individual tables.

 The suggested layout for each source system is:
 ```